jesperottosen/Civ5mod-ERFTW/README.md

 It includes:
 - Units - Starting Scout (v 1) by Bloublou
 - More Goody Hut (v 9) by Loner Yound
-- Units - Scout to Explorer (v 10) by Bloublou2
+- Units - Scout to Explorer (v 10) by Bloublou
-It can be played with "Promotions - Ancient Ruins Choice" by Bloublou2
+It can be played with "Promotions - Ancient Ruins Choice" by Bloublou